<?xml version="1.0" encoding="utf-8" ?>

 <monospace>lb_yd3</monospace>), and

-<monospace>mix_density_kg_m3</monospace> and
+<monospace>total_batched_mass_kg_m3</monospace> and

-<monospace>total_binder_kg_m3</monospace> carry the density and
+<monospace>total_binder_kg_m3</monospace> carry the batched-mass and

 binder totals needed to convert exactly in either direction.
 This